wojtek2kdev/MEMEnto-mori/README.md

 # MEMEnto-mori

-##### Simple node js project for upload and evaluate memes.
-Main idea is that each user can had uploaded one meme and can't upload next if previous is still alive.
-Each meme dies (is deleted) after hour since upload.
-Likes and dislikes which user earned for this meme are still active.
+##### Simple node.js project for uploading and evaluating memes.
+##### Main idea standing behind this project is to allow any registered user upload memes.
+There is only one restriction: each user can upload one meme at a time and won't be allowed to upload another one until the last uploaded "dies".
+After lifecycle of the meme ends it is deleted from the servers and the user can upload new meme again.
+Likes and dislikes gathered by the uploaded content are stored permanently.
 #
-#### Main technologies used in this project:
+#### Technological stack:

 ###### Back-end
-* Node js
+* Node.js
 * Express
 * PostgreSQL
 * Sequelize